-- Open flames such as candles and incense, and the burning of any materials or other flame-emitted items - Use or possession of fireworks or firecrackers - Extension cords (only power strips with built-in circuit breakers are allowed in the halls) - Personal grills - Flammable liquids (and other hazardous chemicals) - Portable electric heaters - Lava lamps, halogen lamps, and all lamps with paper shades.
+- Open flames such as candles and incense, and the burning of any materials or other flame-emitted items - Use or possession of fireworks or firecrackers - Extension cords (only power strips with built-in circuit breakers are allowed in the halls) - Personal grills - Flammable liquids (and other hazardous chemicals) - Portable electric heaters - · Self-heating meal kits - Transportation related devices with Lithium-Ion Batteries/ battery packs - Lava lamps, halogen lamps, and all lamps with paper shades.
 Never cover any light with any material that prevents the free flow of air around the bulb. - Extreme care should be taken with appliances such as curling irons, hair dryers, and irons.
 Do not leave these items on when not in use or place them next to flammable areas such as on the carpet or on beds.
 Private gatherings held in student rooms/apartments must be confined to that specific room or apartment.
 The Housing & Residential Education staff reserves the right to determine if the occupancy of the room/apartment for private gatherings exceeds the amount that would be considered in violation of fire and safety regulations.